Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/05-AI-Assisted-Coding-and-Interviewing.md

 - What AI coding tools do you currently use, if any?
 For what kinds of tasks?
 - Have you ever used one during a timed practice problem or an actual interview?
 What happened?
 - Would you trust code you generated with AI help if you had to explain it line-by-line to someone right now, with no tool open?
 - Do you have a paid AI subscription (ChatGPT Plus, Claude Pro, Copilot, Cursor Pro), or are you on free tiers?
-Has that made a noticeable difference in what you can do?
+Has that made a noticeable difference in the code you write?

 **Then, with a partner (12 min):** compare answers.